AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 ![Prerelease cadence graphic](assets/prerelease-cadence.png)

-Prerelease gives you a rolling one-month window into upcoming AEMaaCS features, giving you time to assess the impact of any new features to your projects and customizations as well as plan rollouts of such features, testing, and user training.
+Prerelease gives you a rolling one-month window into upcoming AEMaaCS features, giving you time to assess the impact of any new features to your projects and customizations as well as plan roll outs of such features, testing, and user training.

 Effectively taking advantage of the prerelease channel requires four steps.